Rena M. Atchison: Immigration

 thought" who had assimilated into American institutions but opposed the recent immigration of Eastern Europeans and Russians for being illiterate, unskilled laborers or without occupation.

 Vegetarianism

 Atchison was an activist for vegetarianism and was elected president of the Chicago Vegetarian Society in December 1897.
-In the early 1900s she was editor of the The Vegetarian Magazine.
+In the early 1900s she was editor of The Vegetarian Magazine.

 Death

 Atchison died on 29 October 1933 at her home in Wrightwood, Chicago.